devleaks/cockpitdecks-docs/docs/Resources/Weather.md

 This representation fetches all weather-related datarefs from the simulator (wind layers, cloud layers, weather conditions, more than 100 datarefs) for a location or region and attempt to automagically generate a METAR from the collected data.

-To collect and monitor such an amount of datarefs, Cockpitdecks designed the [[Simulator#]].
+To collect and monitor such an amount of datarefs, Cockpitdecks designed [[Button Value#Dataref Sets|Dataref Sets]].